- George Hampson

 Let’s take your bedroom as an example, it doesn’t make sense to pack the cushions into the box first, does it?
 Instead, we recommend starting with those heavier items.
 This way you can make sure nothing gets crushed and the weight of the box is evenly distributed.

 Put your valuables and documents in a safe place

 Ok, ok, so we know we said earlier you should be packing room by room.
 Well, there is perhaps one exception to this and that’s your valuables and important documents.

 We strongly suggest going around the house and collecting valuables like your jewellery, cash or car keys, as well as important documents such as passports and birth certificates, etc. You can then put these in a box and take it to a family member or put it in storage.
-Then it’s out of the way and you don’t have to wake up in a hot sweat in the night wondering where your passport is.
+Then it’s out of the way and you don’t have to wake up in a hot sweat in the middle of the night wondering where your passport is.

 Adopt a smart packing process

-What is smart packing we hear you ask?
+What is a smart packing we hear you ask?
 Well, it’s basically taking a logistical approach to packing boxes.
 Think of packing a box a bit like a game of Tetris.
 You have all these items in front of you, and you want to make them fit into the box as compactly and neatly as possible.

-Make the most of the box, if there’s a gap in the box, find an item that fits it rather than just grabbing another one.
+Make the most of the box.
+If there’s a gap in the box, find an item that fits it rather than just grabbing another one.
 Utilising your space like this will mean less work for everyone.
 Plus, packing your items compactly will also reduce the risk of items rattling around in transit.

 Wrap items in protective material